-Publishers and application service providers on the Hive network may buy coins from exchanges or directly from SWRM Labs.
-SWRM Labs maintains a fixed US $1.00 price for each SWRM Coin sold to customers.
+Publishers and application service providers on the Hive network may buy coins from exchanges or directly from SWRM Labs at market prices.
 SWRM Coin prices on exchanges may vary and are not controlled by SWRM Labs.

-Hivers get paid 0.02 SWRM for every gigabyte of content they distribute to another HIVE host or to an end-user that obtains content from their server.
+Hivers get paid 0.02 SWRM for every gigabyte of content they distribute to another Hive node or to an end-user that obtains content from their server.
 Content shared only once, therefore, provides no financial benefit for the Hivers, but content shared with many other hosts or with many end users can be quite profitable.

 SWRM Labs oversees all transactions and file exchanges and settles all wallet accounts every 7 days.

-During the Beta period, the Hivers cannot withdraw coins from their wallets.
-Once we transition to the commercial release, Hivers may withdraw coins from their SWRM wallets at any time, and either store them on private wallets or send them to an exchange and redeem the coins for other convertible currencies, such as BTC, ETH, USDT, or any other currency supported by their preferred exchange.
-SWRM wallet balances may be zero or slightly negative for up to 30 days before SWRM Labs will cancel the Hiver's account and remove the Hiver from the network.
+Hivers may withdraw coins from their SWRM wallets at any time.
+SWRM wallet balances may be zero or slightly negative for up to 30 days before SWRM Labs may cancel the Hiver's account and remove the Hiver from the network.